ni/measurement-plugin-labview/Source/Example Measurements/Keysight 34401A DMM Measurement/README.md

 ## Keysight 34401A DMM Measurement

-This is a MeasurementLink example that performs a DMM measurement using an HP/Agilent/Keysight 34401A DMM.
+This is a measurement plug-in example that performs a DMM measurement using an HP/Agilent/Keysight 34401A DMM.

 ### Features

-- Demonstrates how to write a MeasurementLink plug-in that uses instrument drivers and NI-VISA
+- Demonstrates how to write a measurement plug-in that uses instrument drivers and NI-VISA
 - Pin-aware, supporting a custom instrument type and a single session/pin/site
 - Includes InstrumentStudio project file
 - Includes a TestStand sequence showing how to configure the pin map, register